khoncharov/FM-News-homepage/README.md

 # Frontend Mentor - News homepage solution

-This is a solution to the ["News homepage" challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is the solution to the task ["News homepage" challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).

 - Solution deploy: [link](https://bejewelled-manatee-93492a.netlify.app)